-Discuss what is meant by a bystander - some going on but not taking part.
+Discuss what is meant by a bystander - someone who is watching what is going on but not taking part.
 Put yourself in the position of the bystander.
+What options do they have?
 What might they choose to do?
-The children might think for example - they r walk away, they may try and get involved.
-Lis the children come up with.
+The children might think for example - they may do nothing, they may walk away, they may try and get involved.
+List some different options that the children come up with.
 Now put yourself in the victim's shoes.
-What bystander to do?
-What would happen if they If you see bullying and don't do anything abo /hat options do they have? ay do nothing, they may some different options that rould you want the idn't? : it, this makes the situation Refer to the St John's children's anti-bullying a duty to do something Review project question: Is having a fallout with our friend bullying?
+What would you want the bystander to do?
+What would happen if they didn't?
+If you see bullying and don't do anything about it, this makes the situation worse for the person being bullied.
+We all have a duty to do something about bullying if we see it.
+Refer to the St John's children's anti-bullying policy.
+Review project question: Is having a fallout with our friend bullying?